postmillennium-MTB/mtb-economic-studies/README.md

 ## 11. Contributing and Forking

 This tool is intentionally simple: a single HTML file with no build process, no dependencies to install, and no server required.
+As of the June 2026 rebuild, that includes the charts — earlier versions loaded Chart.js from a CDN, which meant the four charts (and the printed report, which captures them as images) would silently fail if that CDN was ever blocked, down, or unreachable offline.
+All charting is now hand-written directly in the file: look for the "NO-DEPENDENCY CHART ENGINE" comment block in the JavaScript section.
+If you're forking this and want to add a new chart, that block has the shared pieces (canvas sizing, tooltip, entrance animation, axis gridlines) — you shouldn't need to touch a charting library's API, because there isn't one.
 Contributions are welcome.

 **To suggest improvements:**
 - Open an issue describing the change and its evidentiary basis